Office of Loan Programs

 - When will my additional payment to principal reduce my payment amount?

-Your payment amount is adjusted once a year (see question B-1 above).
-In order to reduce your payment for the upcoming adjustment, the curtailment must be received by our office at least twenty days prior to the date of your interest rate change.
+For Standard MOP loans, your payment amount is adjusted once a year (see question 1 in "Interest rate and payment change questions" above).
+In order to reduce your payment for the upcoming adjustment, the curtailment must be received by our office at least two months prior to the date of your payment change.

 - Does my additional payment to principal result in a change in the distribution of principal and interest?